PlatformedTasks/PLAS-TESK/README.md

 # PLAS TESK

-In this repository, you can find the instructions to install PLAS-TESK, an extension of the original [TESK](https://github.com/elixir-cloud-aai/TESK).
+In this repository, you can find the instructions to install with Helm PLAS-TESK, an extension of the original [TESK](https://github.com/elixir-cloud-aai/TESK).
+The Helm charts for the PLAS project can be found [here](https://github.com/PlatformedTasks/PLAS-charts).

 PLAS-TESK is an element of the [PLAS project](https://github.com/PlatformedTasks/Documentation) funded by the [GÉANT Innovation Programme](https://community.geant.org/community-programme-portfolio/innovation-programme/) initiative to extend the [GÉANT Cloud Flow (GCF)](https://clouds.geant.org/community-cloud/) to be capable of performing platformed-tasks in the cloud.